Philadelphia Schools that Offer CPR Certification Programs

 BLS Provider (CPR) - Initial & Renewal Course

 This CPR class is for students who have not previously acquired CPR certification.
 The certification is good for two years.
 By the end of the class, students are expected to have learned how to perform CPR on adults, infants and children.

 University of Pennsylvania

 The University of Pennsylvania Medical Emergency Response Team (MERT) is a student-run service organization providing emergency medical services to the University community and offers alternative CPR and First Aid classes.
-Each class takes three hours to complete and can be taken together.
-They are taught by AHA-certified instructors and courses are arranged for individuals or groups through their organization.
+Each class in blended learning with in-class work and online training.
+Recertification can also be completed as an online option.
+This certification is valid for two years.

 University of the Sciences

 In addition to the CPR course below, CPR class options are offered occasionally during special events on campus.